-- A cohort of Fellows with strong social enterprise concepts are chosen each year.
+- A cohort of Fellows with strong social enterprise concepts are chosen.

 - An annual $30,000 stipend is paid each year for two years to cover living expenses so Fellows can focus on their ventures.

-- Fellows are typically between 18 and 40 years old and come from the Initiative Foundation’s 14-county region which includes 160 hometowns and two tribal nations.
+- Fellows come from the Initiative Foundation’s 14-county region which includes 160 hometowns and two tribal nations.